-- 1 Start the Class Definition tool as described in chapter "Starting Class Definition" on page 139. - 2 Right-click the background of your class definition. - 3 From the shortcut menu, select Add Class and then Features. - 4 Click into an empty space to place the new class. - 5 Change the name to your liking, e.g. Feature and press Enter. - 6 Repeat steps 2-5 for the following template classes: - a Sprints - b Stories - c Products - d Releases - 7 Save the class definition.
+- 1 Start the Class Definition tool as described in chapter "Starting Class Definition" on page 145. - 2 Right-click the background of your class definition. - 3 From the shortcut menu, select Add Class and then Products. - 4 Click into an empty space to place the new class. - 5 Change the name to your liking, e.g. Products and press Enter. - 6 Repeat steps 2-5 for the following template classes.